Working with Namespaces and Services in Kubernetes

 todo-app-loadbalancer-service LoadBalancer 10.96.55.200 <pending> 80:31234/TCP 10s

-because Minikube does not provide a cloud-based load balancer.
+In Minikube, the EXTERNAL-IP the field usually stays as <pending> because Minikube does not provide a cloud-based load balancer.
 Instead, use the following command:

 minikube service todo-app-loadbalancer-service -n <namespace-name> --url